chentianran/chentianran.github.io/teaching/index.markdown

 according to the remarks and suggestions provided by the instructor.
 This revision is due the following Monday (together with the original graded work), and it will also be graded.
-In other words, _each homework assignment is graded twice_: once for the first draft and once for the revision.
+In other words, each homework assignment is graded twice: once for the first draft and once for the revision.

-In writing the revision, students are
-_only required to address issues pointed out by the instructor_.
+In writing the revision, students are only required to address issues pointed out by the instructor.
 In particular, if the instructor provided no comment on the (first draft), then no revisition is needed.